 Nanoscale Reliability Group

+The performance of advanced, reliable engineering materials requires that the proper atoms are in the correct place within the material, and that they are displaying the properties we intend.
 Innovative metrologies are developed in the realms of electron, ion, and scanned probe microscopies, to identify and locate atomic species, and to determine physical responses of materials.
 Test structures, measurement methods, and in operando approaches are developed to measure performance of complex material systems and geometries with high spatial resolution, enabling new reliability physics to be applied to nanoscale structures for computing, structural material, and energy applications.
 We integrate our material structure metrologies with material performance and reliability assessments.

 Group Highlight: Transmission SEM in Microscopy Today Feature Article